Facebook Pixel Code

 Monitor Your Credit Report

 Keeping an eye on your credit report is crucial.
 After settling your debt, check your report for any errors or inaccuracies.
-Sometimes, settled debts might not be updated correctly, which can affect your score.
+Sometimes, settled debts might not be updated correctly, which can definitely impact your score.
 Make sure everything is accurate and up-to-date.
-You can get a free credit report from each of the major credit bureaus once a year.
-Use these reports to track your progress and spot any mistakes.
+You can get a free credit report from www.annualcreditreport.com from each major credit bureaus once a year.
+Use these reports to track your progress and work on your credit weaknesses.

 Build a Budget and Avoid New Debt